Mono Lake (South Tufa Trail)

 Hiking Time: 30 - 60 minutes

 Why Hike the Mono Lake Tufa Trail?
 Wandering among the tufa towers here is an otherworldly experience, perhaps most comparable to touring a cave filled with stalactites and stalagmites.
 The key difference, though, is that caves don't have sunsets to light them up and huge lakes to reflect the sunsets in.
-Also - and we mean no disrespect to spelunker sensibilities - the tufa towers are far more creative in their architecture than the simple pointy towers you find in your standard cave.
+Also - no disrespect intended to spelunker sensibilities - the tufa towers are far more creative in their architecture than the simple pointy towers you find in your standard cave.
 Think Gaudi lefthanded or Seuss with a hangover.

 Distance from Yosemite: The trailhead is 22 miles (35 km) southeast of Yosemite's Tioga Pass entrance.